spxy/clpc/README.md

     M-f
     ```

- 4. Then type some text in it and save the file:
+ 6. The `C-g` key sequence cancels the current command.
+This can be used
+    when you mistype a command and want to start over or if you type a
+    command partially, then change your mind and then you want to cancel
+    the partially typed command.
+Try out these examples:

     ```
+    C-x C-f C-g
+    ```

+    ```
+    C-x C-g
+    ```

+ 7. Save the buffer to a file on the file system with this command:

+    ```
     C-x C-s
     ```

- 5. Quit Emacs:
+ 8. Quit Emacs:

     ```
     C-x C-c
     ```

-Now you know how to start Emacs, create a file, save it, and quit.
+Now you know how to start Emacs, open a file, save it, and quit.
+Improve
-Improve your Emacs knowledge further by taking the Emacs tutorial that
+your Emacs knowledge further by taking the Emacs tutorial that comes
-comes along with Emacs.
-First, start Emacs again and then enter the
+along with Emacs.
+First, start Emacs again and then enter the following
-following command to start the tutorial:
+command to start the tutorial:

 ```
 C-h t